 Researchers at the General Infirmary in Leeds, England, conducted a double-blind study on ten patients with severe psoriasis for eight weeks.
 Researchers applied 0.025 percent capsaicin cream to some of the patients' lesions four times daily.
 After six weeks, seven out of ten patients who received the capsaicin showed marked improvement, and even those who did not show any obvious improvement said that the treatment had relieved their itching.
 (Capsaicin may be too irritating for those with eczema).

 Taken from the book "Earl Mindell's Secret Remedies" by Earl Mindell, R.Ph., Ph.D.
 (NaturalPedia)

-...It's important to note here that some psoriasis sufferers find capsaicin creams can actually aggravate their symptoms, not improve them, so you will need to test this remedy out on yourself first to see if it's okay.
+...It's important to note here that some psoriasis and eczema sufferers find that capsaicin creams can actually aggravate their symptoms, not improve them, so you'll definitely need to test this remedy out on yourself first to see if it's okay.

 Stress can be a life threatening problem if you let it get a hold of you.
-It has probably killed more people in the last 50 years than all of the wars and plagues in history put together!
+In fact, it's probably killed more people in the last 50 years than all of the wars and plagues in history put together!
 But there are actually two types of stress… eustress and distress.

 Distress is the bad one.

-If you have a highly stressed job or you worry a lot, then unfortunately, you are probably destined for a short life (sorry but this is the truth).
-Distress also creates unwanted health problems such as psoriasis.
-In fact, most people who have this disorder usually work in highly stressful jobs or habitually worry about anything and everything!
+If you have a highly stressful job or you worry a lot, then unfortunately, you are probably destined for a short life (sorry but this is the truth).
+Distress also creates unwanted health problems such as psoriasis and eczema.
+The reality is that most people who have this disorder usually work in highly stressful jobs or habitually worry about anything and everything!

 If this is you then you need to fix it before it’s too late.

 Change jobs or find time to meditate and relax every day.
-Remember, you’re no good to anyone, including yourself, if you have a stroke - or worse - end up dead!
+Remember, you’re no good to anyone, including yourself, if you have a stroke - or worse - end up six foot under!